cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra_keymaker.md

 * `--client_id=<id>`

-  Use provided client ID as identifier to generate keys or keypairs.
+  Use provided ClientID as identifier to generate keys or keypairs.

 * `--tls_cert=<path>`

-  Path to TLS certificate to use as client_id identifier.
+  Path to TLS certificate to use as ClientID identifier.
 Works only when passed empty ClientID: `--client_id=""`.

 * `--tls_identifier_extractor_type={distinguished_name|serial_number}`